viagostini/GermanyRouting/README.md

 memory.
 It has a few endpoints to query the network, but currently my focus is not to provide CRUD methods to manage the data.

-The API endpoints return a JSON with `found` and `trip` fields, where the first one is a boolean indicating if a trip was found, and the second one is an array of objects representing the trip.
+The API endpoints which return only a single trip return a JSON with `found` and `trip` fields, where the first one is a boolean indicating if a trip was found, and the second one is an array of rides representing the trip and a `duration` field representing the total duration of the trip.
 If a trip was not found, the `trip` field will be `null`.

-In the case of finding all trips, the response will also contain a `count` field with the number of trips found, and a `trips` field with an array of arrays of objects representing the trips.
+In the case of endpoints finding all trips, the response will also contain a `count` field with the number of trips found, and a `trips` field, where each object is an array of rides.

 **Example: Shortest trip between Berlin Hbf and Hamburg Hbf with Dijkstra algorithm**
 ```json